ruchir594/NatOS/ActionsA/README.md

 A string "Pagani makes more than super cars and they are amazing!" will be matched with above Pattern.

-It is important to note than Patterns are evaluated in linear order.
+3 It is important to note than Patterns are evaluated in linear order.

+You can set a "DefaultResponse" row in CSV which will be the default response.

+If no Patterns are matched, *None* will be returned.

 -- Our heavily Modified NLTK Chat Util is at ActionsA/nlg/nltk_chat_util.py.
 Other Class and Methods used are from standard NLTK and does require that.